Six reasons the Electric Vehicle landslide will just accelerate

 Now I'm stressed.

-I calculate my electricity costs at the last charging station before returning the car.
+At the last charging station before returning the car, I calculate my electricity costs.

 I use 18 kWh per 100 km at a highway speed of 120 kilometers per hour.
 With a kW price at the fast charger of around 65 cents, that's €11.70.
 At peak times, I pay 74 cents.
 I could probably reduce that with a subscription.